tgray/muttqt/README.markdown

 - Actively supported.
 - Easy to extend.
 As long as the external tools provide their output in the proper format, no code changes to `muttqt` need to be made.
-- Stores email addresses you have sent messages to in either SQL or a flat text file (lbdb-compatible).
+- Stores email addresses you have sent messages to in either aSqlite3 database or a flat text file (lbdb-compatible).
 - UTF-8 support.

 ## Installing ##

-One can copy the `muttqt` python file to your path to install.
-Alternately, it can be installed by running
+It can be installed by running

 ```sh
 make